fovegage/fovegage/README.md

 - 🇨🇳 I’m a full-stack engineer from China

-- 💞️ I’m interested in Hacker, Kubernetes, AI, Go, Python, Java
+- 💞️ I’m interested in Hacker, Kubernetes, AI

 - 👀 I’m currently learning Block Chain and Rust